digipolisantwerp/chatbot_widget_ng1/teleportel-css-injection/readme.md

 The method to change something in the CSS is rather old fashioned, where they provide a window with a textarea in which you can paste your CSS.

-We keep all CSS in this folder, in the `santwerp.css` file.
+We keep all CSS in this folder, in the `santwerp.agent.css` and `santwerp.client.css` file.
 This content needs to be pasted in the window they provide:
+DO NOT ALTER THESE FILES, use the SCSS files to make changes.

 1. visit this [page](https://talk.attendedbyhumans.com/tbv1/custom/?agent=santwerp)
 1. paste the content of `santwerp.css` in the textbox